-LCA’S 2017 BOARD OF DIRECTORS & OFFICERS
+LCA’S 2020 DIRECTORS & OFFICERS

 Dave has been a Lincoln Park resident since 1991, and a longtime community volunteer.
 Presently, he lives on the 2200 block of North Lincoln Avenue with his wife Stephanie, and daughter Danielle.
 Dave values the cultural attractions, restaurants, many parks, and close access to Lake Michigan that Lincoln Park has to offer.
 Dave has spent his career in the investment management industry.
-He’s worked at Russell Investments for the past 10 years.
+He’s worked at Russell Investments for the past 12 years.
 Russell provides investment consulting, and investment management services to large institutional investors.
 Prior to Russell, Dave spent 12 years with Northern Trust Investments.

 After being introduced to several LCA board members (and fellow dog owners) in Oz Park, Dave previously served on the LCA board from 2004-2007.
 While on the board, Dave focused on membership and fundraising.